rehierl/node-tree-outliner/3-basic-design/3-9-0-design-x.md

 ## derived statements

 **CLARIFICATION**
-In order for modified definitions to not yield any conflict or an unexpected result, the corresponding type-2 sectioning nodes must have the same parent container.
+Parent containers have significant impact on the use of extended definitions.

-Note that the above considerations have precedence over any modified definition.
+Note that the above considerations have precedence over any extended definition.
-That is, those definitions must be ignored, if they are in conflict with the corresponding structural considerations.
-Hence, the use of such definitions is always limited.
+That is, such non-default definitions must be ignored, if they are in conflict with structural dependencies.
+Hence, the use of such definitions is limited.

-Note that this can be understood as an indication that, in principle, the default definitions always have precedence over any modified definition.
-That is, modified definitions must not be in conflict with the default definitions.
+Note that this can be understood as an indication that, in principle, the default definitions have precedence over any non-default definition.
+That is, such definitions must not be in conflict with the default definitions.

+**CLARIFICATION**
+In order for non-default definitions to not yield any conflict, or an unexpected result, the corresponding type-2 sectioning nodes must have the same parent container.

+**Mind hook**
+The placement of sectioning nodes is significant.

 <!-- ======================================================================= -->